Fyodir/POD/README.md

 ### Forgotten Passwords
 If a user has forgotten their password to the system they must contact the individual with administrator rights.
 The administrator will then be able to reset the password of the user in question

-*n.b. currently no function exists to email the user with a link to reset their password*
+>*n.b. currently no function exists to email the user with a link to reset their password*

----

 ## Access Privileges
 ### Laboratory Staff